-Eggs...Store without washing in the original carton or use the Utility Bin that came with your refrigerator.
+Eggs . . .
+Store without washing in the original carton or use the egg nest in the door of your refrigerator.

 Milk...Wipe milk cartons.
 For best storage, place milk on interior shelf.

 Beverages...Wipe bottles and cans.
 Store on a door shelf or inside the refrigerator.